What if I told you that sex, drugs and sugar all produce a response in the same part of your brain.

 There’s a place deep down in your brain that’s in charge of making you feel good.
 This is called the nucleus accumbens, but from now on let’s refer to it as the “reward center” of your brain.

-Here’s how it works: let’s say for example you are dying of thirst.
+Here’s how it works: let’s say for example you are extremely thirsty.
 When you drink water, your brain will release microscopic chemicals called dopamine and beta-endorphins.
 These small chemicals quickly travel to the reward center to tell your brain that whatever you just did was good, and you should do it again!

 The reward center is a powerful part of your brain and has a huge impact on motivating you to pursue certain behaviors.